eggheadio/egghead-ui/README.md

 ## Folders and files

+- `src/index.js` imports all `src/components` and exports the component library for npm.
+- `src/components` contains the API of usable components
-- `src/components/ComponentName`:
+  - `src/components/ComponentName`
-  - `index.js` defines and exports a component.
+    - `index.js` defines and exports the component.
       - Styling is done using classes from [tachyons-egghead](https://github.com/eggheadio/tachyons-egghead) wherever possible.
 Otherwise, inline style objects are used.
       - The `*-ns` (not small) Tachyons classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.
-  - `index.examples.js` adds component to the style guide.
+    - `index.examples.js` adds the component to the style guide.
-    - `.addWithInfo` adds automatic API documentation.
+      - `.addWithInfo` adds documentation
-    - `.addWithPropCombinations` adds automatic prop combinations.
-- `src/index.js` imports all `src/components` and exports the component library for npm.
+      - `.addWithPropsCombinations` renders components with all possible prop combinations and complains if you are missing any
+      - `.add` for custom examples
+- `src/utils` contains utility modules and components which are not exported publicly but are used in multiple `src/components`
 - `build` is the folder that is generated for the style guide app
 - `lib` is the folder that is generated for the component library

 ## Known Issues

 - `devDependencies` don't install on heroku.
 All deps need to be in the `dependencies` object.
+- Using a CSS module with `yarn link` doesn't work with React Storybook (such as `tachyons-egghead`); it has to be installed from npm.